Pete Best: Later years

-Best decided to leave show business.
-In 1968, when Hunter Davies' was researching his authorised Beatles biography, Best was unwilling to discuss his association with the Beatles for the book.
+After six years of being in commercially unsuccessful bands Best in 1968 made the difficult decision to leave the music business for good.
+In 1968, when Hunter Davies was researching his authorised Beatles biography, Best was unwilling to discuss his association with the Beatles for the book.
 Years later, he stated in his autobiography, "the Beatles themselves certainly never held out a helping hand and only contributed to the destruction with their readily printed gossip that I had never really been a Beatle, that I didn't smile, that I was unsociable and definitely not a good mixer.
 There was not a single friendly word from any one of them".
 This culminated in a Beatles' interview published in Playboy magazine in February 1965 in which Lennon stated that "Ringo used to fill in sometimes if our drummer was ill.
 With his periodic illness."
 Starr added, "He took little pills to make him ill."
-Best sued the Beatles for defamation of character, eventually agreeing to an out-of-court settlement for much less than the $18 million he had sought.
+Best sued his former band for defamation of character, eventually agreeing to an out-of-court settlement for much less than the $18 million he had sought.

 Davies recalled that while working with the Beatles on their authorised biography in 1968, "when the subject of Pete Best came up, they seemed to cut off as if he had never touched their lives.
 They showed little reaction [...]
 I suppose it reminded them not just that they had been rather sneaky in the handling of Pete Best's sacking, never telling him to his face, but that for the grace of God, or Brian Epstein, circumstances might have been different and they could have ended up [like Pete]."
 Best attempted suicide in the 1960s, but his mother, Mona, and his brother, Rory, prevented him from completing it.

 In 1963, Best married Kathy, a Woolworths sales clerk whom he met at an early Beatles show; they have remained married and have two daughters and four grandchildren.
 Best did shift work loading bread into the back of delivery vans, earning £8 a week.
 His education qualifications subsequently helped him become a civil servant working at the Garston Jobcentre in Liverpool, where he rose from employment officer to training manager for the Northwest of England, and remembered "a steady stream of real-life Yosser Hughes types" imploring him to give them jobs.
 The most he could do, he recalls, was to offer to retrain them in other fields, "which was an emotional issue for people who had done one kind of work all their lives."